formkit/docs-content/inputs/taglist.md

 input: "taglist"
 data: [
   {
-    prop: 'debounce',
+    prop: "debounce",
-    type: 'number',
+    type: "number",
-    default: '200',
+    default: "200",
-    description: 'Number of milliseconds to debounce calls to an options function.'
+    description: "Number of milliseconds to debounce calls to an options function."
   },
   {
-    prop: 'options',
+    prop: "options",
-    type: 'any',
+    type: "any",
-    default: '[]',
+    default: "[]",
-    description: 'The list of options the user can select from.'
+    description: "The list of options the user can select from."
   },
   {
-    prop: 'load-on-scroll',
+    prop: "load-on-scroll",
-    type: 'boolean',
+    type: "boolean",
-    default: 'false',
+    default: "false",
-    description: 'When set to `true`, the dropdown will try loading more options based on the end-user`s scroll position' },
+    description: "When set to `true`, the dropdown will try loading more options based on the end-user`s scroll position" },
   {
-    prop: 'open-on-click',
+    prop: "open-on-click",
-    type: 'boolean',
+    type: "boolean",
-    default: 'false',
+    default: "false",
-    description: 'The autocomplete is expanded upon focus of the input, as opposed to waiting to expand until a search value is entered.'
+    description: "The autocomplete is expanded upon focus of the input, as opposed to waiting to expand until a search value is entered."
   },
   {
-    prop: 'filter',
+    prop: "filter",
-    type: 'function',
+    type: "function",
-    default: 'null',
+    default: "null",
-    description: 'Used to apply your own custom filter function for static options.'
+    description: "Used to apply your own custom filter function for static options."
   },
   {
-    prop: 'option-loader',
+    prop: "option-loader",
-    type: 'function',
+    type: "function",
-    default: 'null',
+    default: "null",
-    description: 'Used for hydrating initial value, or performing an additional request to load more information of a selected option.'
+    description: "Used for hydrating initial value, or performing an additional request to load more information of a selected option."
   },
   {
-    prop: 'allow-new-values',
+    prop: "allow-new-values",
-    type: 'boolean',
+    type: "boolean",
-    default: 'false', description: 'Allows end-user to enter a new value that does not exist within the options list.'
+    default: "false", description: "Allows end-user to enter a new value that does not exist within the options list."
   },
   {
-    prop: 'disable-drag-and-drop',
+    prop: "disable-drag-and-drop",
-    type: 'boolean',
+    type: "boolean",
-    default: 'true', description: 'Disabled end-user from sorting tags by dragging and dropping.'
+    default: "true", description: "Disabled end-user from sorting tags by dragging and dropping."
   },
   {
-    prop: 'empty-message',
+    prop: "empty-message",
-    type: 'string',
+    type: "string",
-    default: 'undefined',
+    default: "undefined",
-    description: 'Renders a message when there are no options to display.'
+    description: "Renders a message when there are no options to display."
   },
   {
-    prop: 'max',
+    prop: "max",
-    type: 'number',
+    type: "number",
-    default: 'undefined',
+    default: "undefined",
-    description: 'Limits the number of options that can be selected.'
+    description: "Limits the number of options that can be selected."
   },
   {
-    prop: 'close-on-select',
+    prop: "close-on-select",
-    type: 'boolean',
+    type: "boolean",
-    default: 'true',
+    default: "true",
-    description: 'Closes the listbox when an option is selected.'
+    description: "Closes the listbox when an option is selected."
   }
 ]
 ---